 Scotch thistle is a problem in rangelands and other open areas.
 Infestations of Scotch thistle reduce forage production and virtually prohibit land utilization for livestock and block access for people and wildlife.
 Dense stands of the large, spiny plants exclude animals from grazing and access to water.

 Scotch thistle is a branched, biennial or annual with a broadly winged stem that can grow up to 8 feet or more in height and 6 feet in width.

 Plants flower in mid-summer.
-The globe-shaped flower heads are borne in groups of 2 or 3 on branch tips.
-Flower heads are up to 2 inches in diameter, with long, stiff, needle-like bracts at the base.
+The globe-shaped flowerheads solitary or in groups of 2-7 on branch tips.
+Flowerheads are up to 1 to 3 inches in diameter, rounded, with long, stiff, needle-like bracts at the base.
 Flowerheads contain many disk flowers that range from dark pink to lavender in color, though occasionally white.